AthanorLabs/atomic-swap/docs/bootnode.md

 ## Build and run

-To build the bootnode binary:
+To build and run the bootnode binary:
 ```bash
 make build-all
 ./bin/bootnode --env <environment>
 ```

+`environment` is one of `mainnet`, `stagenet`, or `dev`.

 To get the p2p addresses of the bootnode:
 ```bash
 ./bin/swapcli addresses
 ```

+You can then distribute these addresses for other swap nodes to connect to.